 2C-2.
 Length of Time Homeless-Strategy to Reduce.
 NOFO Section VII.B.5.c.
-Describe in the field below: 1. your CoC's strategy to reduce the length of time individuals and persons in families remain homeless; 2. how your CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and

-3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the length of time individuals and families remain homeless.
+Describe in the field below: 1. your CoC's strategy to reduce the length of time individuals and persons in families remain homeless; 2. how your CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the length of time individuals and families remain homeless.

-Median LOT for PH, SH, and TH decreased by 8.6%

-1. The CoC adopted the following goal benchmarks: reduce number of days of stay for those in ES, SH, TH by 10% each year, and decrease the LOT for enrolled unsheltered participants to obtain housing to no more than 30 days.
+Median LOT for PH, SH, and TH decreased by 8.6% 1.
+The CoC adopted the following goal benchmarks: reduce number of days of stay for those in ES, SH, TH by 10% each year, and decrease the LOT for enrolled unsheltered participants to obtain housing to no more than 30 days.

 To improve and achieve this the CoC streamlined its Coordinated Entry System (CE) process to quickly inform, refer, triage, and assess all homeless households into the CES prioritized housing referral list.
-CE intake staff, outreach access, and housing referral list manager rapidly review and ensure placement of all persons in the housing list.
-The CoC has hosted further training on properly utilizing its CE to prevent any error on referrals.
+CE intake staff, outreach access, and housing referral list manager rapidly review and ensure placement of all persons in the housing waitlist.
+The CoC has hosted further training on properly utilizing its CE to prevent any error or drop in referrals.
 A CES oversight Committee meets monthly to analyze any CES delays and structure improvements needed with monthly reports that tracking CE data and LOT using HMIS.

-2.Participants on the CE housing list are prioritized through the VI-SPDAT Vulnerability Index Assessment which has a length of homelessness section and specific score.
-Participants are prioritized first by the length of homelessness section placing those who have been homeless the longest and multiple times at the top of the housing list.
-After that, the overall vulnerability score is factored and only after those priorities is date of entry then factored.

-3.CACH CE Committee, the CE housing waitlist and program manager, CE access and outreach staff are responsible for this goal.
+- 2.Participants on the CE housing list are prioritized through the VI-SPDAT Vulnerability Index Assessment.
+They are prioritized first by their length of homelessness section which scores and rank higher those who have been homeless the longest and multiple times placing them at the top of the housing waitlist.
+After that, the overall vulnerability score is factored and only after those priorities is date of entry then factored. - 3.CACH CE Committee, the CE housing waitlist and program manager, CE access and outreach staff are responsible for this goal.

 2C-3.
 Exits to Permanent Housing Destinations/Retention of Permanent Housing.
 NOFO Section VII.B.5.d.

-Describe in the field below how your CoC will increase the rate that individuals and persons in families residing in: emergency shelter, safe havens, transitional housing, and rapid rehousing exit to permanent housing
+Describe in the field below how your CoC will increase the rate that individuals and persons in families residing in: 1. emergency shelter, safe havens, transitional housing, and rapid rehousing exit to permanent housing destinations; and 2. permanent housing projects retain their permanent housing or exit to permanent housing destinations.